 smartgeber Logo

-Reverse engineering is a common practice in technology and software development.
-This article explores how it works, its main applications, and discusses the legal and ethical concerns surrounding it.
+Reverse engineering is a common practice in technology, used to understand and replicate software and hardware.
+This article explores how it works, its applications, and addresses legal and ethical concerns.

 Is reverse engineering a real thing?